TrisPatt/heritage-housing-predictive-analytics/README.md

 2. Encode categorical data<br>
 Rationale:
 Categorical variables, such as kitchen quality or basement exposure, must be encoded into numerical representations for meaningful correlation analysis.
-Encoding allows these variables to be included in both statistical methods (Pearson, Spearman) and visualizations.
+Encoding allows these variables to be included in both statistical methods (Pearson, Spearman) and visualisations.
 For ordinal data (e.g., quality ratings), ordinal encoding preserves the inherent order.

 2. Conduct a Check Using Spearman and Pearson Methods and Predictive Power Score(PPS)<br>
 Rationale: